thee1acer/LocalAzureDevopsAgent/README.md

 ## Description

-> This project is a local Azure DevOps agent that replicates the behavior of a cloud-hosted Azure DevOps agent, allowing you to run pipelines locally for testing and development purposes.
+> This project is a Local Azure DevOps agent that replicates the behavior of a cloud-hosted Azure DevOps agent, allowing you to run pipelines locally for testing and development purposes.
 The solution is implemented using a Docker container that runs a Linux image of the Azure DevOps agent.
 The agent image is sourced from Microsoft's [Azure Pipelines Agent Releases](https://github.com/microsoft/azure-pipelines-agent/releases).
+This implementation can be added to your project for testing local/ development builds before creating prs and merging to master branches.
 The initial implementation of this solution was created in Azure DevOps.
 You can view the project here: [Local Azure DevOps Agent on Azure DevOps](https://dev.azure.com/32302916/Local%20Azure%20Devops%20Agent).

 ## Features